RobTillaart/AMC1302/README.md

 There exists AMC1304, AMC1305, AMC1306 AMC1336, but these are not compatible.

-If you know more compatible devices, please let me know.
+If you know other compatible devices, please let me know.

 ### Related